-Over recent months, we’ve seen Google step up to the challenges of Covid-19 by announcing a series of updates to its products, including tools like G Suite and Google Voice.
+Over recent months, we’ve seen Google step up to the challenges of Covid-19 by announcing a series of updates to its products, including tools like Google Workspace (formerly G Suite) and Google Voice.
 Google Meet appears to be the latest tool to receive some shiny updates, with ASUS releasing their own kits of sleek new hardware.
 This week, Damson Cloud’s Fintan Murphy talks us through the updates and what they will mean for your next video conference.
 Thank us later!

 Before we go into detail about the new update, let’s take a step back and look at who ASUS are.
 ASUS is a leading producer of Google Meet hardware, with many of their products recommended by Google and its network of Partners.
 They came out with the CN60, launched in 2014 and going on to receive praise from the industry as a whole.
 Most of these kits come equipped with a microphone that’s compatible with Google Meet, and we’ve seen lots of updates to these kits since their original launch.

 ASUS’ primary updates are to this piece of kit, and some of them are quite exciting.
 There are three kinds of video conferencing kits available at the moment: a starter kit, a kit for a small-to-medium sized room and a kit for large rooms.
 There are a number of features which separate these kits from each other, but the most noticeable difference is the starter kit’s lack of Mimo touch screen.
 For businesses who haven’t had much need for the screen previously, this could come as a welcome development as it also dramatically reduces the cost.